PeterPeng2017/GetAndCleanData/README.md

 This repository contains the all the materials required by the project assignment for the course "Get And Clean Data" on coursera.

 # How to run the script
 Clone this repo to your local computer.
-Open the script 'run_analysis.R' in your RStudio and change the working dir to your repo dir line 4.
+Open the script 'run_analysis.R' in your RStudio and change the working dir to your repo dir in line 4.
 Then run the script 'run_analysis.R'.
 An output file "avgData.txt" containing a tidy data set will be generated in your working dir.

 # Script Summary